 If you believe 12 Step could be a beneficial part of your recovery, I recommend looking up meetings in your area.
 Trust me, there's a 12 Step group for everything these days!

 Tried 12 Step and didn't dig it?
 Working it right now and want something more?
-Come check out The illumitorium Recovery Tribe where we don't just focus on the symptoms of addiction but empower the self beneath it!
+Come check out You Got This!
+Recovery where we don't just focus on the symptoms of addiction but empower the self beneath it!

 We hate SPAM.
 We will never sell your information, for any reason.